For Externals

 Individuals and organisations can engage in the following ways:

-The core objective of TechLauncher is to have our students work on real-world projects with clients and users from business, government and the broader community.
-Individuals and organisations from these and other sectors can propose and act as clients for projects to be undertaken by a team of students over the course of one or two semesters.
+The core objective of TechLauncher is to have our students work on real-world projects with stakeholders from business, government and the broader community.
+Projects span 2 semesters, and stakeholders are expected to commit to the full duration.

 read more »